 In addition to the forecast for 2050, the scenario also includes energy consumption quantities for the year 2030.
 The grid operators have carried out grid planning for the years 2030 and 2050 based on these consumption values.
 Until 2030, it is assumed that the pipeline-bound transport of hydrogen will mainly result from hydrogen requirements in the steel, chemical and refinery industries.

 The H2 network 2030 is about 5,100 km long, of which about 3,700 line kilometres are based on converted gas pipelines .

-The scenario on which the H2 Network 2030 is based includes a hydrogen demand of 71 TWh (calorific value).
+The scenario on which the H2 grid 2030 is based includes a hydrogen demand of 71 TWh (calorific value).
 The demand includes the energetic as well as the material hydrogen use.
 Quantities of hydrogen that are expected to be used as part of methane-based process chains in 2030 are not included in the assumed hydrogen requirements.

-In the simulation, a peak demand of around 10 GWh/h of hydrogen was transported via the H2 Network 2030.
+In the simulation, a peak demand of around 10 GWh/h of hydrogen was transported via the H2 network in 2030.
 Quantities in the transport and heat sectors will presumably not (yet) be transported via the transmission grid for the most part at this point, but will be generated predominantly on a decentralised basis.

 The investment costs up to the year 2030 amount to about 6 billion euros.
 The estimate includes the investment costs for transport pipelines including compressors, which are necessary for interregional transport.

 Disclaimer: The maps are schematic representations of pipeline routes, in which several pipelines can also run in parallel.
 Pipeline routes in which both converted pipelines and new-build pipelines run in parallel are shown as conversions.